 Sausage is also a staple of Polish cuisine.
 Although most Americans know Polish kielbasa as stuffed with pork and seasonings, kielbasa can also be made with beef, turkey, lamb, chicken or veal.
 Similar to pierogi, every region of Poland has its own specialty of kielbasa and there are now official Polish government classifications based on size, meat, ready-to-eat, or uncooked varieties.
 At PolCa, we will be serving barbequed Polish sausage imported from Chicago (unquestionably, the main hub of delivery of the Polish culinary delicacies), served with real Polish sauerkraut and/or pickled cucumbers!

-This traditional meat and cabbage stew is also a National Polish dish and known as “hunter’s stew”.
+This traditional meat and cabbage stew is also a National Polish dish, and is known as “hunter’s stew”.
 Typical ingredients include sauerkraut, cabbage, onion, and various cuts of meat and sausages.
-Traditionally, Polish chefs would use what ever left-over meat they had in the kitchen, the more variety, the better.
+Traditionally, Polish chefs would use whatever left-over meat they had in the kitchen, the more variety, the better.
 Because of the savory flavor and seasonal availability of cabbage, this stew is popular during the winter in Poland, especially on the 2nd day of Christmas.
-Enjoy bigos at PolCa made available by volunteers from the Church of Nativity in San Francisco.
+Enjoy bigos at PolCa!

 Kotlety (Polish Pork Chops)

 Kotlety are a type of Polish pork cutlet that is lightly breaded and pan fried.
-The Polish pork cutlet schabowy dates back to the 19th century as seen in a few cook books at that time but has recently become more popular.
+The Polish pork cutlet, schabowy, dates back to the 19th century as seen in a few cook books at that time but has recently become more popular.
 Typical ingredients include eggs, oil, spices, pork tenderloin, breadcrumbs, and flour.
-You can try these crispy and tasty cutlets with potato salad and pickles at PolCa.
+You can try these crispy and tasty cutlets with potato dumplings.

 Potato Pancakes (Placki ziemniaczane)